QuantSysBio/inSPIRE-interactive/README.md

 In order to use raw files on Linux or Mac O.S. you will require the use of mono ([mono project](https://www.mono-project.com/download/stable/)) which is required by the ThermoRawFileParser.
 (The ThermoRawFileParser itself is open source and downloaded by inSPIRE.)

 In order to use NetMHCpan for binding affinity prediction you should download the software from the [DTU site](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/) (you must agree to the license agreement).
 On linux and maxos systems we typically use tcsh.
+If you are a windows user you should download the Linux distribution and will need to install singularity.

 In order to use MSFragger within inSPIRE-Interactive you should download from [MSFragger](https://github.com/Nesvilab/MSFragger/wiki/Preparing-MSFragger#Downloading-MSFragger) (you must agree to the license agreements).
 You will also need java which can be installed using: